 Corporate responsibility is a great indicator of a brand's values and basically demonstrates what more the brand is doing beyond production and sourcing practices.
 Do they have a social purpose that helps disadvantaged people?
 Are they actively working to reduce their environmental footprint through different initiatives?
 Do they offer plastic-free shipping?
 Do they support the growth and development of their employees?
 What more are they doing to account for their impact on the planet and to invest in creating a better future for everyone?

-Recycled and upcycled clothing brands we love
+Recycled and upcycled clothing brands we love in Canada

 A modern-bohemian fashion brand created by two sisters, Spell is bringing you responsibly crafted garments inspired by childhood memories, vintage treasures and far-off places.
 Their lovely flowing dresses and other essentials are made from a variety of thoughtfully selected fabrics including cotton, hemp, linen, and ECONYL® (a fabric made from recycled ocean and landfill waste, as well as fabric scraps from clothing manufacturers).